Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Proposed MAMT Method

-where $p\left(a_{j}^{t} \mid s_{j}^{t}\right)=\sum_{\tilde{a}_{i}^{t}} p\left(a_{j}^{t} \mid \tilde{a}_{i}^{t}, o_{j}^{t}\right) p\left(\tilde{a}_{i}^{t} \mid o_{j}^{t}\right)$.
-It can be seen that the greater the causal influence reward, the tighter the coordination between the two agents, so this reward value can be used as the coordination coefficient.
-However, when calculating the causal influence reward, the agent’s policy needs to be modified, that is, the agent needs to explicitly rely on the actions of other agents when making decisions.
+\textbf{Joint Policy Divergence Approximation.} From the analysis of the trust-region decomposition dilemma, it can be seen that the dependence between agents is an essential factor affecting the joint policy divergence.
+Formally, we use a non-negative real number, \textit{coordination coefficient}, to represent the dependency between two agents\footnote{In this paper, we only model the pairwise relationship.}.
+In the learning procedure, the coordination relationship between agents is changing with the learning of policies and completing tasks.
+Therefore, we model the cooperative relationship between two agents based on counterfactual~\citep{foerster2018counterfactual,jaques2019social}.
+In~\citet{jaques2019social}, the causal influence reward of agent $i$ w.r.t. opponent $j$ is calculated by $c_{i,j}^t = D_{K L}\left[p\left(a_{j}^{t} \mid a_{i}^{t}, o_{j}^{t}\right) \| p\left(a_{j}^{t} \mid o_{j}^{t}\right)\right]$, where $p\left(a_{j}^{t} \mid s_{j}^{t}\right)=\sum_{\tilde{a}_{i}^{t}} p\left(a_{j}^{t} \mid \tilde{a}_{i}^{t}, o_{j}^{t}\right) p\left(\tilde{a}_{i}^{t} \mid o_{j}^{t}\right)$.
+It can be seen that the greater the causal influence reward, the tighter the coordination between the two agents.
+However, when calculating the causal influence reward, the agent’s policy needs to be modified.
+That is, the agent needs to explicitly rely on the actions of other agents when making decisions.
 To solve this problem, we modified the process of calculating the counterfactual baseline in~\citet{foerster2018counterfactual} based on the idea of~\citet{jaques2019social}, and obtained a new way of calculating the coordination coefficient

-where $Q_i(\cdot)$ is the centralized critic of agent $i$. $\mathbf{a}$ is the joint action of all agents and $\mathbf{a}_{\backslash j}$ is the joint action of all agents expect for $j$; $\delta$ is the threshold to keep sparsity.
+where $Q_i(\cdot)$ is the centralized critic of agent $i$. $\mathbf{a}$ is the joint action of all agents, and $\mathbf{a}_{\backslash j}$ is the joint action of all agents expect for $j$; $\sigma$ is the threshold to keep sparsity.

+According to Theorem~\ref{thm:propto-joint}, Definition~\ref{def:opponentswitchingcost} and Assumption~\ref{ass:mf}, after modeling the coordination coefficient between agents, does it mean that the weighted summation of the local policy divergence, i.e., $1/n\cdot\sum_i \mathcal{C}_{i,j} \sum_{j \neq i} \mathrm{KL}[ \pi^{\prime}_{\psi_j}(o_j^{t}) \| \pi_{\psi_j}(o_j^t)]$ can accurately estimate the joint policy divergence?
+It can be seen from Definition~\ref{def:station} that the agents' policies do not directly cause the non-stationarity.
+The agent cannot directly observe the opponent's policy but only the action sequences.
+This explicit information directly affects the learning process of the agent and leads to non-stationarity.

+Therefore, we borrowed the idea in offline RL to measure the degree of out-of-distribution through the model-based RL~\citep{kidambi2020morel,yu2020mopo}.
+Specifically, each agent $i$ has a prediction model $h_{\phi_i^j}$ for each other agent $j$, predicting the other agent's actions based on its local history observation.
+The prediction model can naturally replace the old policy $\pi^{\prime}$ since it is trained using historical information.
+Thus the summation of the divergence between the predicted action distribution and the actual action distribution of all other agents could represent the non-stationarity of the agent $i$, i.e.,